Learn Python with Talk Python's 270 hours of courses

 33:35 Litestar is also awesome.

-33:39 So as the description suggests, it's just an HTTP server for Python application.
+33:39 Yeah, so as the description suggests, it's just an HTTP server for Python application.

-33:47 So it does the same scope of a Uvicorn, G-Unicorn, Hypercorn and all that libraries.
+33:47 So, it has the same scope of UVcorn, G-Unicorn, Hypercorn, and all that libraries.

 34:03 It's written in Rust.

-34:22 But the only existing framework using it that I am aware of is Emmet, indeed.
+34:22 But the only existing framework using it that I'm aware of is Emmet, indeed.

 34:43 Sounds awesome.

-35:22 So yeah, I guess when Hyper will support HTTP/3, that could be easily added those two Granian.
+35:22 So, yeah, I guess when Hyper will support HTTP3, that could be easily added to Granian.

 35:32 That's cool.

-35:32 With these things like GNU-Core, and you've then got to also integrate U-Vehicle and workers and you kind of have a lot of stuff at play, right?
+35:32 Yeah, with things like Genocorn, you've then got to also integrate Uveacorn workers, and you kind of have a lot of stuff at play, right?

-35:43 I mean, like I tended to find annoying the fact that if you want, like to squeeze
+35:43 Yeah, I mean, like, I tended to find annoying the fact that if you want, like, to squeeze out, like, performance out of Uveacorn, you usually need to, yeah, pile up different libraries together.

-36:08 Oh wait, and probably I want some process management.
+36:08 I'll wait, and probably I want some process management, so I need also a Junicorn.

 36:18 Yeah.